 Joining the union won’t cost additional money.
 The amount you pay in fees will be converted to dues.
 So, print out a 4Cs Membership Form and mail it in or fax it to the 4Cs at 860.296.6219.

-At the bottom of your pay stub there is a box titled “After-Tax Deductions”.
+On your pay stub there is a box (#4 in the photo below) titled “After-Tax Deductions”.
 The first entry will say either “ComColFac” or “ComColAdm”.
 This will be followed by a “D” for Dues or “F” for Fees.
 The “D” means you are a member.

 If you are a fee-payer and would like to become a 4Cs member, print a 4Cs Membership Form and send it to the 4Cs office.